 Cleaning gemstones is easy.
 Simply soak the piece in a bowl of warm, soapy water for several minutes and then use a soft, non-metallic brush to remove any grime.
 Rinse with warm water and wipe jewelry with a soft dry cloth (microfiber cloths work great!) after cleaning.
 Even If you use a jewelry cleanser, make sure it is non-abrasive.
 Do not use harsh chemical cleaners, and do not clean the item in the sink too often it ends up down the drainpipe.
 Also keep in mind that some gemstones may have been treated or enhanced by heating, oiling, irradiation, or diffusion.
 Heated and irradiated stones generally do not require special care when cleaning, but diffused stones could become lighter if scrubbed too hard.
 Also, the oil on an emerald or opal can be stripped away by cleaning, changing the appearance.
 If this happens, simply bring it to your jeweler for re-oiling.

-Pearls are beautiful.
+Pearls are beautiful, no matter the pearl type.
 Unfortunately, the layers of nacre of which a pearl is made are incredibly soft by jewelry standards and easily damaged.
 Since it is an organic compound, pearls also are easily dulled or even eaten away by chemicals and alcohol.
 Cosmetics, hairspray, perfumes, and lotion can contain chemicals that can often damage jewelry.
 Putting your pearls on after applying these materials will limit exposure any potential damage.
 Wiping your pearls down with a soft cloth (microfiber cloths work great!) after wear before putting them away, ensures that any substance that may be lingering on your pearls is removed before storage.
 It is also a good idea to bring your cultured pearls in for restringing every couple of years, especially if you wear them often, as the silk thread will stretch and weaken over time.